babaniyi/Deep-contextual-bandits/README.md

 ## Citation

-If you use this code in your research, please cite the original paper:
+If you use this code in your research, please cite both the original paper and this PyTorch implementation:

 ```bibtex
 @inproceedings{riquelme2018deep,